WETH10/WETH10/README.md

 ## Approvals
 When an approval is set to `type(uint256).max` it will not decrease through `transferFrom` or `withdrawFrom` calls.

-Approvals can only be set to and from zero, to avoid race conditions.

 WETH10 implements [EIP2612](https://eips.ethereum.org/EIPS/eip-2612) to set approvals through off-chain signatures